eddiethedean/sparkforge/docs/MOCK_SPARK_LIMITATIONS.md

 # Mock-Spark Limitations

+> **Note**: With mock-spark 3.7+, most limitations described in this document have been fixed.
+Mock-spark 3.7+ uses a Polars backend instead of DuckDB, which resolved threading issues and improved compatibility.
+This document is kept for historical reference.

-This document describes known limitations when using SparkForge with mock-spark (DuckDB backend) instead of real PySpark.
+This document describes known limitations when using SparkForge with mock-spark instead of real PySpark.

 ## Overview

 SparkForge supports running with either PySpark or mock-spark.
-While mock-spark provides excellent compatibility for most operations, there are some limitations due to differences in the underlying DuckDB backend compared to Apache Spark.
+While mock-spark provides excellent compatibility for most operations, there are some limitations due to differences in the underlying backend compared to Apache Spark.
+Most of these limitations have been resolved in mock-spark 3.7+.

 ## Known Limitations